Download the free guide and save big money on your website cost

 So the cost of a CMS is, you guessed it, $0.

 Each chapter goes into great detail about every aspect of a small business web site.
 There is a running count of the total cost as more and more features get added.
 Page after page deals with real-life charges you can expect for different categories and what the true prices should be in contrast.

 World-class doesn’t have to cost the earth

 Narayan Kumar has been in the digital world for more years than he cares to remember.

 Although he created an elaborate job-tracking, internal system for his earlier ad agency using the Ruby on Rails framework, Narayan is absolutely at home with and extremely fond of making WordPress web sites.

-He says WordPress sites, when built well, are truly world-class, secure and cost-effective for virtually anyone.
-This is why he cannot genuinely understand why some professionals overcharge without rhyme or reason.
+He says WordPress sites, when built by someone who understands both graphic design and business needs, are truly world-class, secure and cost-effective for virtually anyone.

 As he reminds us in the e-book that is worth every second of your attention: “Remember, you are looking at a solid, world-class site.
 Don’t let the inexpensive costing lead you to any other conclusion.
 And rest assured, your web designer will be happy to have done a great job for a good price.
 No one is going home sad and broken.”